-She enjoyed the experience so much that she is planning on continuing to work on the project through Bass Connections during the 2018-2019 academic year.
+She enjoyed the experience so much that she plans to continue working on the project through Bass Connections during the 2018-2019 academic year.
 “I definitely want to be a humanities major now.
 Stories have the power to move individuals beyond what they would see if they’re looking at the numbers.
 The radical empathy that stories bring out of us is needed.”

 “My first year at Duke, I came in undecided, and took classes in eight different departments,” says rising senior Ethan Ahuna (T’19).
 He eventually “fell in love with Sociology,” and added minors in Spanish and Education, but decided to keep exploring.
 “I made Duke about getting different types of experience, and Story+ was another kind of experience.”